 TMT: Beyond First Light

-The 2017 TMT Science Forum will be held in Mysore, India, during the week of 6-10 November.
-The exact meeting dates and program are still to be finalized.
+The 2017 TMT Science Forum will be held in Mysore, India, on November 7-9, 2017.

 Mysore is a fascinating and attractive city with many famous palaces, situated about 150 km from Bangalore (site of the nearest international airport).
 The surrounding area features national parks, wildlife and bird sanctuaries, charming villages and temples, waterfalls, and many other attractions (see http://karnatakatourism.org/Mysore/en/).